SohalSaab36/grid-sim/README.md

+This read me file is literally AI generated
 # 🐢 Turtle Graphics - Mega Grid of Colorful Squares

 Welcome to the **Turtle Graphics** project!
 This fun and interactive program uses Python's turtle graphics module to draw a stunning grid of colorful squares.
 Dive in and watch the turtle create beautiful patterns right before your eyes! 🌈✨